 Abrahamson-Richards is the project coordinator for the Multisite Implementation Evaluation of Tribal Home Visiting project.
 Prior to joining JBA, she worked at the University of Washington, where she served as the coordinator for research studies partnering with tribal communities throughout the United States.

-Abrahamson-Richards received an M.P.H. in health services with a concentration in maternal and child health from the University of Washington.
+Abrahamson-Richards received an M.P.H. in health services with a concentration in maternal and child health from the University of Washington and is currently pursuing a Ph.D. in social welfare.